Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Abstract

 \section{Abstract}

-The simulation of strongly correlated fermionic systems remains one of the most significant challenges in computational physics due to the exponential growth of the Hilbert space and the fermionic sign problem.
-In this work, we present a digital quantum simulation framework to explore the Fermi polaron and the Bose-Einstein Condensate (BEC) to Bardeen-Cooper-Schrieffer (BCS) crossover.
-We develop a unified Hamiltonian formalism that bridges pairing superfluidity and impurity physics, mapping the system onto a gate-based quantum processor via the Jordan-Wigner transformation.
-Using a first-order Trotter-Suzuki decomposition, we implement a Ramsey interferometry protocol to extract the real-time dynamics and spectral response of the system.
-Our results demonstrate a smooth transition from a dressed quasiparticle (polaron) regime to a stable molecular bound state, characterized by a linear energy renormalization in the strong-coupling limit.
-We validate our simulation against exact classical benchmarks and report successful execution on the Barcelona Supercomputing Center quantum hardware.
-Despite the inherent noise of the quantum hardware, the hybrid variational approach shows remarkable resilience, accurately capturing the bifurcation of the spectral density
+The simulation of strongly correlated fermionic systems remains a significant challenge in computational physics due to the exponential growth of the Hilbert space and the fermionic sign problem.
+In this work, we report a quantum computing demonstration exploring the unified physics of the Fermi polaron and the Bose-Einstein Condensate (BEC) to Bardeen-Cooper-Schrieffer (BCS) crossover.
+We develop an effective Hamiltonian formalism that bridges pairing superfluidity and impurity physics, mapping the system onto a gate-based quantum processor via the Jordan-Wigner transformation.
+By utilizing a first-order Trotter-Suzuki decomposition, we implement an ancilla-controlled Ramsey interferometry protocol to resolve the system's spectral response.
+Our implementation captures the smooth transition from a dressed quasiparticle (polaron) regime to a stable molecular bound state, characterized by a linear energy renormalization in the strong-coupling limit.
+We benchmark the quantum protocol against exact diagonalization and demonstrate its execution on the Barcelona Supercomputing Center (BSC-CNS) quantum hardware.
+To ensure reproducibility, we provide comprehensive device calibration metrics, including qubit coherence times and gate fidelities at the time of execution.
+Despite inherent hardware noise, the hybrid variational approach qualitatively observes the bifurcation of the spectral density.

 \keywords{Quantum Simulation, Ultracold Gases, BEC-BCS Crossover, Polaron Physics, Variational Quantum Eigensolver (VQE), Ramsey Interferometry}